Vertsineu/typst-tdtr/README.md

       - 14
       - 21
         - 25
-      - 5 #mark
+      - 5 <mark>
         - 32
-        - 7 #mark
+        - 7 <mark>
           - 13
     - 9
 ]

 ```

-where nodes labeled with `#root` metadata will be hidden while drawing, same as those edges pointing from them, and nodes labeled with `#mark` metadata will be drawn in black and their text in white.
+where nodes labeled with `<root>` will be hidden while drawing, same as those edges pointing from them, and nodes labeled with `<mark>` will be drawn in black and their text in white.

+note: Also to follow Typst syntax, we place a placeholder `R` for the hidden root node

 #### Content Tree